augusito/repository/README.md

 # Repository
 A  base repository layer built on top of zend-db component

-This package is , in large part, inspired by `Zend\Db` Table Gateways https://zendframework.github.io/zend-db/table-gateway/.
-The major difference between this package and the `Zend\Db\TableGateway` is support for multiple database tables without restrictions (`Zend\Db\TableGateway\TableGateway` work with only one table).
-Also, as opposed to the latter, `BaseRepository` does not define the `ResultSetInterface` at the constructor level.
-Rather, the `ResultSetInterface` is optionally defined at select methods level.
-The net result of this is a lot of flexibility in deciding if and when to use own result set prototype as well as replace or discard one.

 The package contains three classes:

 - `BaseRepositoryInterface`, that defines the signatures that must be implemented